-Tests (60 points) consist of multiple choice questions, true-and-false, and/or glossary terms/concepts (short answers) -- based on all lecture and text materials.
+Tests/Pop Quiz (70 points) consist of multiple choice questions, true-and-false (+ justified!), and/or glossary terms/concepts -- based on all lecture and text materials.
 Note that there is no final exam.
 Details on the assignments (60 points) will be discussed early in the semester.
-The last assignment will be due in class on the last day of classes, December 9th.
-The other assignment dates will be announced.
+Assignment dates will be announced.
 Attendance at lectures is strong advised; the same applies to your active participation during class.